carmenbianca/report-liferay/report.md

 However, a good portion of developers aren't familiar with \gls{open-source}.
 Matija affirmed that some developers could not give a sufficient definition of
 \gls{foss}, instead roughly defining it as "when you can see the source code".
+There exists, however, good internal documentation on \gls{foss} which developers with which developers are asked to familiarise themselves.

 #### Does Legal search for licensing compliance issues?
 If so, how? {-}